ameypg-git/Quant-Finance-Projects-Erdos-Summer-2025/Mini Project 1/README.md

 ## Objectives

-- Construct two distinct portfolios: one low-risk and one high-risk.
+- Construct two distinct portfolios: one low risk and one high risk.
 - Use historical daily price data to compute returns, volatility, and asset correlations.
 - Optimize portfolio allocations using realistic investment constraints.
 - Evaluate portfolio performance using volatility, expected return, and diversification.